Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/mark as read/_index.en.md

 ## Description

-This endpoint sets the status of a existing correspondence as "Read".
+This endpoint sets the status of an existing correspondence to "Read".
 Before using this endpoint, the status of the correspondence must be "Fetched".
-The status of a correspondence can be checked by using the details endpoint described [here](https://docs.altinn.studio/api/correspondence/spec/#/Correspondence/post_correspondence_api_v1_correspondence__correspondenceId__markasread).
+This status means that the correspondence has been downloaded.
+This occurs when a recipient uses the overview or details request.
+The status of a correspondence can be checked by using the overview endpoint described [here](https://docs.altinn.studio/api/correspondence/spec/#/Correspondence/get_correspondence_api_v1_correspondence__correspondenceId_).

 ## Authentication